 Many higher-risk assets are restricted to accredited investors because the SEC considers them to be more insulated from those risks.
 If you’re an accredited investor, you’re more likely to know what you’re getting into or at least have enough money that you can handle losses.

 For those investors, private equity firms and hedge funds offer the potential for significant gains.
-These companies invest in assets outside of the traditional market, like startups, loan origination and real estate.
+These companies invest in assets outside of the traditional market, such as startups, loan origination and real estate.
 They can post average returns of around 12% to 14%, making them potentially strong investments for high-net-worth households.
-(Currently, this is equivalent to investing in the stock market.
-Historically, this has beaten S&P 500 returns by between five and seven points.)

 Just remember: These assets are restricted for a reason.
-These potentially outstanding gains come with the potential for real loss.
+The gains are potentially outstanding, but they also come with the potential for real loss.
 Invest accordingly.

 Individual Businesses

-Average Rate of Return: We can’t really give you hard numbers on this one.
+Average Rate of Return: It’s difficult to discern hard numbers for this one.
 Investing in a new business can post high returns or high losses.
 It depends entirely on the individual business.
-Estimates on successful startup investments can range as high as an annual 40% rate of return.
-However, we can’t quote or source this with any confidence.
+Because each business differs so wildly from the next, it’s impossible to quote or source an exact figure with any confidence.

-Total Portfolio After 10 Years: This one depends on the individual investment.
+Total Portfolio After 10 Years: Depends on the individual investment.

-Climbing the ladder of risk vs. reward, we’ll get to potentially the riskiest but potentially the most rewarding option on offer: individual startups.
+When weighing risk vs. reward, there is one option that is potentially the riskiest but also potentially the most rewarding: individual startups.

 Investing in an individual business can take many forms.
 Many investors do this based on relationships.
-They have money to invest, so they look for people with an idea who they can trust and believe in.
-Often that connection comes from someone’s personal or professional network.
-Other investors find new businesses through third-party networks, they have firms or brokers who help them find startups to buy into.
+They have money to invest, so they look for business people who they trust and believe in.
+Oftentimes, that connection comes from someone’s personal or professional network.
+Other investors find new businesses through third-party networks, like firms or brokers who help them find startups to buy into.

 Real Estate

-- REITs and Real Estate Securities: The Dow Jones U.S. Real Estate Index, which tracks real estate investment trusts (REITs) and related securities, posted a 10-year annualized return of approximately 6.3% as of 2024.
+- REITs and real estate securities: The Dow Jones U.S. Real Estate Index, which tracks real estate investment trusts (REITs) and related securities, posted a 10-year annualized return of approximately 2.38%, as of 2025.

-Total Portfolio After 10 Years: As we did above, let’s break down potential real estate returns into two separate categories:
+Total Portfolio After 10 Years: Potential real estate returns fall into two separate categories:

 - REITs: At a 6.3% annual return, a $500,000 investment in REITs could grow to approximately $914,000 after 10 years.